Landing Pag Banner Dach Misery Of Maintenance Scaled

 • Built-in end-to-end encryption for both data in transit and at rest

-• Built-in integrations for cloud storage services, including Amazon S3, Box, Dropbox, Google Cloud Storage, Google Drive, Microsoft Sharepoint and more
+• Built-in integrations for cloud storage services, including Amazon S3, Box, Dropbox, Google Cloud Storage, Google Drive, Microsoft SharePoint and more

 • Comprehensive logs of all file transfer, user and administrative activity